Apply

 Funding Opportunities

-Many internal and external funding opportunities are available for SW faculty and student's research initiatives.
-If you would like assistance with the funding proposal formatting and editing, or budget preparation, please contact the Reseach Administrator at swrc@uregina.ca.
+Many internal and external funding opportunities are available for Social Work faculty and student research initiatives.
+For more information regarding SWRC internal funding opportunities, please contact swrc@uregina.ca.

 Office of Research Services Funding Opportunities